 Re-calibrated against the latest models, every quarter

 Everyone has AI now, so resumes mean nothing.
-Crackd puts candidates in a real codebase for 90 minutes — AI and all — and shows who can really build.
+Crackd drops candidates into a real codebase for 90 minutes, AI included, and shows who can ship.

 AI allowed and logged · 90-minute screens · Pay per screen, no seats